nghin/vacsf.org.mm/src/_posts/articles/2017-06-10-The-Godspel-Freer-More-Sanctifying.md

 ## Some key thoughts as gleaned from the excerpt

 ### The Gospel, the freer the more sanctifying
-Contrary to conventional thinking which believes that the preaching of a free gospel will lead to folks finding licence to sin or excuse to abuse God's grace, Dr Chalmers as well I believe that a freer gospel will lead to more godliness.
+Contrary to conventional thinking which believes that the preaching of a free gospel will lead to folks finding licence to sin or excuse to abuse God's grace, Dr Chalmers as well as I believe that a freer gospel will lead to more godliness.

 ### Do this and live
 The Old Covenant can be summarized to the concept of "Do this and live," carefully observing all the commandments written in the book of the law, *"Keep[ing] this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful (Joshua 1:8)."* Ironically the Bible calls this the law of sin and death, and in the same Romans 8:2 passage Paul suggest a new law of the Spirit of life.